LoyolaChicagoBooks/introcs-csharp/rst/learning-to-problem-solve.rst

   In this case the focus is mostly on syntax.

 Memorizing syntax is not going to directly get you to solve real problems.
-In any domain: programming, construction, organizing political action, ..., you need to analyse the problem and figure out a sequence of steps, knowing what powers and resources you have.
+In any domain: programming, construction, organizing political action, ..., you need to analyze the problem and figure out a sequence of steps, knowing what powers and resources you have.

 For example with political action: